-So, how long should you rest your steak?
+So, how long to let steak rest?
 Well, as a general rule, most people say that you should rest your steak for one minute for every 100 grams.

 However, you can rest it as long as 10 minutes (or maybe longer for a tomahawk steak), as long as you keep it in a warm place or on a warm plate, as this will ensure it is moist, juicy and delicious.
 On the other hand, some cooks say that you should rest your meat for a minimum of 5-7 minutes before you cut it.

 In addition, if you have a thick cut of meat, or a very thick steak, then you can leave it to rest for at least 10 minutes or more before serving.
 For the most part, you should be resting the meat for 5 minutes per inch of thickness, as long as you can wait that long before digging in!